Resources

 The Association for the Gifted (TAG), a division of the Council for Exceptional Children, is an advocacy group for gifted education.
 Membership is intended for professional educators, not parents, but the web site has some worthwhile information.

 Gifted Education Press Quarterly was a free newsletter with scholarly articles about gifted children.
-It appears to have been discontinued, but you can still access back issues online.
+It stopped publishing new issues in 2016, but you can still access back issues online.

 The spring 2010 issue of the Illinois Association for Gifted Children Journal contains more than a dozen articles about how parents and teachers can serve as advocates for the needs of gifted children.